clxjaguar/minitel5/README.md

 ![Picture of_HX0141BA1/P05](dumps/1990-04-13_HX0141BA1_P05.jpg)

 * And this is the `MN3` for another Minitel 5 from Alexxr6, which was received in a very bad condition due to water damage.
-This one had it's VIDEOPLAT and DECOPLAT removed.
-More on this later.
+This one had it's VIDEOPLAT and DECOPLAT removed (more about these ICs further down).
 However, the date found in the dump is 1990-07-11, version number HX0141BA2.

 [Link to the HX0141BA2 firmware EPROM dump file](dumps/1990-07-11_HX0141BA2.bin) [(disassembly)](dumps/1990-07-11_HX0141BA2.dis)